-While I trust you will be absolutely fine in your college dorm room these next few days with Hurricane Sandy heading toward shore, I cannot help but worry.
+While I trust you will be absolutely fine in your college dorm room these next few days with a hurricane heading toward shore, I cannot help but worry.
 You may be 22 years old but my instinct to protect you and your sister will remain undiminished throughout my life.
 Today it is the calm before the storm and we are prepared here at home.
 Unlike every other storm, this is the first time you have not been with us when the forecast has turned grim.
 A large swath of the eastern part of the country is in harm’s way and that includes you, dear.
 So, just in case you have not already thought of these things, please humor me – you are good at it – and keep reading:

 In addition to your absence from our family’s safe nest, it is the uncertainty of this storm that has me on edge.
 During all these years of being your mom I have, admittedly, worried too much about silly things, but this is not one of those.
 Motherhood and worry walk hand in hand like twin sisters and that will never change.
 Sorry.

 Look on the bright side: maybe the storm will be only bad enough for school to be cancelled and you can catch up on your sleep and school work.
 Your sister would love a “snow day” and as long as everyone’s safe, I would, too.